nicriv831/NFL-Injury-Risk/README.md

     b.
 Some of the data is missing because some rows have differing names (i.e Michael in certain years and Mike in others)

     c.
 None of the data is missing at random, every player has a birthday

+    d.
+There are many plauyers with a cut status in the rosters.
+Need to look at these players to see if they've had meaningful action in a game.
+Might be able to drop these players and eliminate missing bdays